qinj/Internal_Sentiment_Towards_Workplace/README.md

 #### Deliverables

-* A dashboard for C-suite Team Leaders to use which informs them about how their team members feeling about the workplace.
+* A Web Application for Team Leaders or C-Suite members to use which informs them about how their team members feeling about the workplace.
 This will pull in new data quarterly, and update a useful display for the Team Leader.
-How you use these predictions is up to you.
+These predictions are helpful in deciding how to adjust the work/life balance for the employees.

 #### Notes